 • Can landfill leachate containing PFAS be disposed to sewer?

-Sampling and analysis of landfill leachate by EPA Victoria has found that leachate disposal to sewer contributes minor amounts of PFAS to the overall PFAS loading within the sewer (study scheduled for release).
-See PFAS in the environment and EPA's Interim position statement on PFAS (publication 1669) for further information.
 At present, and on this basis, EPA Victoria does not believe that landfill leachate should be restricted from being discharged to sewer.
 We recommend ongoing sampling and analysis of PFAS concentrations in leachate from all landfills to continue to assess PFAS trends.
-Where a landfill exhibits PFAS concentrations elevated beyond the range found in the study by EPA Victoria or discharges very large volumes of leachate to sewer containing PFAS within the range found in the study, treatment to remove PFAS must be considered and the water authority must be consulted.
+Where a landfill exhibits elevated PFAS concentrations or discharges very large volumes of leachate to sewer containing PFAS, treatment to remove PFAS must be considered and the water authority must be consulted.

 • Can PFAS-impacted wastes be transported interstate for treatment?